 - Trailhead is at the end of a long and windy road, that takes at least 45 minutes from the park’s visitor center

 Point Reyes Lighthouse is located all the way at the end of Sir Francis Drake Blvd in Point Reyes National Seashore.
-There are signs that will point you to it when you are in the park.
-Do note that this is an adventure you shouldn’t attempt without a half day to explore; especially since it is so far out of the way and since there are a lot of other amazing things to see in Point Reyes.
+Some signs will point you to it when you are in the park.
+Do note that this is an adventure you shouldn’t attempt without a half-day to explore, especially since it is so far out of the way, and since there are a lot of other amazing things to see in Point Reyes.

-After making it to the end of the long and windy road, you will reach the parking lot for the lighthouse trailhead which has about 16 or so spots.
-It can be very busy during the weekends so you may have to wait or park along the road.
+After making it to the end of the long and windy road, you will reach the parking lot for the lighthouse trailhead, which has about a dozen or so spots.
+It can be bustling during the weekends, so you may have to wait or park along the road.

 Next, you will pass a residence house and bathrooms before getting to the lighthouse visitor center.

-Be sure to check out the whale skull which is massive and is outside of the visitors center.
+Be sure to check out the whale skull, which is massive and is outside of the visitor center.

 After this head to the main attraction, the Point Reyes Lighthouse.

-When you reach the top of the stairs, you will be blown away by how epic this lighthouse is standing on the cliff in front of you.
+When you reach the top of the stairs, you will be blown away by how epic this lighthouse is sitting out on the cliff in front of you.

-Heading down the stairs, there are three opportunities to sit on a bench and catch your breath ( heading up mainly) or you can use them as photography viewpoints like I did.
-I took way more pictures than I needed to here, as each new bend provided another great vista.
+As you head down the stairs, there are three opportunities to sit on a bench and catch your breath (you may need these heading up), or you can use them as photography viewpoints as I did.
+I took way more pictures than I needed to here, as each new bend provided another magnificent view.

 When I got down to the bottom, I immediately went out to the lighthouse itself.